jblindsay/whitebox-tools/readme.txt

 --version        Prints the version information.

 Example Usage:

-./whitebox-tools -r=lidar_info --cd="/path/to/data/" -i=input.las --vlr --geokeys
+>> ./whitebox-tools -r=lidar_info --cd="/path/to/data/" -i=input.las --vlr --geokeys

 The WhiteboxTools library may also be called from Python automation scripts.
 The whitebox_tools.py script can be used as an easy way of interfacing with the various commands.
+See the user manual for more deails.
 To use this script, simply use the following import:

 from whitebox_tools import WhiteboxTools

-See the whitebox_example.py script for more details on how to interface with WhiteboxTools from Python.
+wbt = WhiteboxTools()
+wbt.work_dir = "/path/to/data/" # Sets the Whitebox working directory

+wbt.d_inf_flow_accumulation("DEM.dep", "output.dep", log=True)

 Additionally, included in this directory is the WhiteboxTools Runner, a simple Tkinter user-interface that allows users to run the WhiteboxTools tools, with convenience for